Sulwon-0516/RandomDinner/README.md

 ### How to modify menus
 Check `저메추-시트1.csv`.
 Feel free to modify.

-If you modified the menus, please push it so that all of us can eat random food.
+If you modified the menus, please push it so that all of us can enjoy various & certified random food.

 ### Timeline
 - (01.30) v1.0